rssrwn/genetipher/README.md

 ### Usage

 The project is made to be very simple to use.
 Clone the project and run `sbt "run <path to file with ciphertext> substitution"`.
 You can also build the jar using `sbt package` and then run.
-The "substitution" arg is simply to save the decoder from having to search for the type of cipher has been used.
+The "substitution" arg is simply to save the decoder from having to search for the type of cipher that has been used.
 In the future I intend to allow this param to be optional, but this hasn't been implemented yet, so for now it's required.